 It's not just the obvious dryness and scales that define this annoying condition.
 You may find yourself dealing with a number of other aggravating symptoms.
 There are many reasons for dry eyelids, including itchiness, discoloration of the skin, swelling and soreness.
 It's not guaranteed that you'll deal with all of these problems if your eyelids are dry, but depending on the cause, you may find that your eye feels quite irritated.

 There are a few different conditions that cause dry eyelids.
-The most common is known as eyelid dermatitis (or eczema), which is quite similar in appearance to atopic dermatitis or contact dermatitis.
+The most common is known as eyelid dermatitis (also known as eczema), which is quite similar in appearance to atopic dermatitis or contact dermatitis.
 Eyelid dermatitis manifests itself as an allergic reaction to something that has direct contact with the eyelids.

 The reaction may be caused by any number of products, including: